marta-00/ResultsSummary/README.md

 Your mission (should you choose to accept it):

 - 📱 Build a responsive layout that adapts to all screen sizes
-- 🧠 Use a `data.json` file to populate scores dynamically (Bonus 💥)
 - 🎯 Implement hover and focus states for all interactive elements

 ## 💼 Project Features

 - 🧩 Component-based layout
 - 📱 Mobile-first responsive design
-- ⚙️ Dynamic rendering using JSON
 - 🖱️ Interactive hover/focus styles

 ## 🛠️ Built With